 There are approximately 15 trainees on our programme with two additional post-CCT fellows in pelvic and upper tract oncology.
 The programme provides broad experience in all aspects of both core and subspecialty urology, together with an active teaching curriculum.

-If you require further information, email Jane Hendry (BSoT rep for this region)
+If you require further information, email Sarika Nalagatla (BSoT rep for this region)